AckerlyXu/heima/articles/virtual-network/virtual-networks-faq.md

 ### Can I specify DNS servers for a VNet?
 Yes.
 You can specify DNS server IP addresses in the VNet settings.
 This will be applied as the default DNS server(s) for all VMs in the VNet.

-### How many DNS servers can I specify?
-Reference the [Azure limits](../azure-subscription-service-limits.md#networking-limits) article for details.

 ### Can I modify my DNS servers after I have created the network?
 Yes.
 You can change the DNS server list for your VNet at any time.
 If you change your DNS server list, you will need to restart each of the VMs in your VNet in order for them to pick up the new DNS server.